saimriaz/hello-world/README.md

 # hello-world

-My initial repository where I will contain information about myself.
+This is my initial repository where I will put information about myself.